hydecorp/drawer/doc/source/webcomponent/index.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-## Overview
-This is the standalone version of the WebComponent version of hy-drawer.
-It is inteded to be used with custom bundler toolchains.
-It exports a HTML element that you can `define` as a custom element, e.g.
-`customElements.define('hy-drawer', HTMLDrawerElement)`.

 ```js